Kat24C/Mushrooms/README.md

      * From the drop down menu change branch to master.
      * Once the master branch has been selected, the page will provide a link to the completed website.

+ ## Credits
+  * The code to make the social media links was adapted from the love running project.
+  * The container code was taken from Spencer Barbell Mentoor.

+## Media
+  * The first image was taken by me.
+  * The button mushrooms, Fly agaric and Destroying angel images were taken from Pexels.
+  * Death-cap image, Shiitake and Portobello mushroom image were taken from pixabay.

+  * The information was adapted